TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/ThePackageInDetail/Index.rst

 :file:`typo3conf/ext/`
-  will hold the local extensions available for this installation, extensions can be required via composer.
+  will hold the local extensions available for this installation, extensions can be required via Composer.

 :file:`typo3conf/LocalConfiguration.php`
   is the main configuration file of your installation and the one the